DevashishHarsh/Drone-Deconflictor/README.md

 This design allows seamless scaling to enterprise-level UAV traffic management.

+## License

+This repository is provided under the MIT License.

 ## Contributing and License

-Contributions are welcome; please submit pull requests for improvements.
-This project is licensed under the MIT License—see LICENSE file for details.
+Contributions are welcome.
+Please submit pull requests for improvements.

 For questions or issues, open a GitHub issue.